uribe-convers/Online_Courses/Week5/Class_Notes_Week_5.md

 # While Loops

-Differently from a `for loop`, a `while loop` loops until a certain condition, e.g., finding a vowel, or having the user input a value.
+Differently from a `for`, a `while` loop loops until a certain condition, e.g., finding a vowel, or having the user input a value.

 Remember that an `if` statement relies on a boolean expression, if the boolean is `True` the body is executed and if it's `False` the body of the function is skipped.
-The `while loop` relies on a boolean expression as well, i.e., if it's `True` the body of the loop is executed, however, unlike the `if` statement, the `while loop` will check the expression again once it has finished.
-If the condition continues to be `True`, the `while loop` is executed a second time.
+The `while` loop relies on a boolean expression as well, i.e., if it's `True` the body of the loop is executed, however, unlike the `if` statement, the `while` loop will check the expression again once it has finished.
+If the condition continues to be `True`, the `while` loop is executed a second time.
 This process repeats until the body condition is `False`.

 In the example below, a variable of initial value 2 is doubled, stored, and printed.